ionous/tapestry/docs/content/_index.md

 {{< include file="static/_includes/cloak.tell" language="yaml" options="linenos=false" >}}

-Building this with Tapestry produces a playable story and a SQLite database containing the objects in the game and their interactions.
+Building this with Tapestry produces a playable story and a SQLite database containing all of the objects in the game and their interactions.
 You can play the story here: <br>
 <span class="gdoc-button gdoc-button--regular"><a class="gdoc-button__link" target="_blank" href="/cloak-of-darkness">Play ↗</a></span>

 ## Relation to interactive fiction

-The ability to play a game without graphics is, to my mind, a lot like the original [text adventure](https://en.wikipedia.org/wiki/Colossal_Cave_Adventure) games.
+The ability to develop a game without graphics is, to my mind, a lot like the original [text adventures](https://en.wikipedia.org/wiki/Colossal_Cave_Adventure).

 Tapestry is therefore inspired by the world of interactive fiction and owes a lot in particular to [Inform 7](http://inform7.com/).
 For that reason, the default game world for Tapestry attempts to provide a similar set of game rules as Inform.
 And, Tapestry tries to provide a similar ( if less extensive ) way to model a game world using English-like sentences.